TransAVIAexport Airlines

 TAE Avia, formerly named TransAVIAexport Airlines, is a Belarusian national cargo airline.
 It is based at Minsk International Airport in Belarus, with a hub at Sharjah International Airport, in the United Arab Emirates.
+The airline was the last commercial 747-300 operator.

 History

 TransAVIAexport Airlines was established in December 1992 in Belarus.
 The airline operates worldwide cargo flights.

-On December 2, 2021, TransAVIAexport and two aircraft belonging to the airline were added to the Specially Designated Nationals and Blocked Persons List by the United States Department of the Treasury.

 In 2021, the airline changed its name to TAE Avia.

+On 2 December 2021, TransAVIAexport and two aircraft belonging to the airline were added to the Specially Designated Nationals and Blocked Persons List by the United States Department of the Treasury.
+In 2022, the airline was additionally blacklisted by the United Kingdom, the European Union, Switzerland and Japan.

 Fleet

-TAE Avia's fleet included the following aircraft (as of August 2019):
+TAE Avia's fleet included the following aircraft (as of October 2019):